 In this section we describe a few use cases involving real bit-streams, specifying the decision-taking problem that aids adaptation, what metadata needs to be provided to enable decision-taking, some possible constraints that may be used to drive adaptation and how the decisions made are used for the actual bit-stream adaptation.
-All these cases use discrete optimization by exhaustive search in the decision space.
+The use cases A, B and D below use discrete-only optimization, while C uses mixed variable optimization in the decision space of free variables.